debshaw13/final-app/README.md

 5. The user downloads the file
 6. The file is deleted from AWS S3 after an hour

-As a web service, this product only offers a graphic user interface for end users.
+As a web service, this product only offers a graphical user interface for end users.